GhaziBenHenia/Airline-Passenger-Forecasting-with-LSTM/README.md

    pip install numpy pandas matplotlib keras tensorflow scikit-learn
    ```
 3. Clone this repository or download the project files.
-4. Run the `LSTM_for_Regression.ipynb` notebook in a Jupyter environment or similar tool that supports IPython notebooks.
+4. Run the `Airline_Passenger_Forecasting_with_LSTM.ipynb` notebook in a Jupyter environment or similar tool that supports IPython notebooks.

 ## Dataset
 The dataset `airline-passengers.csv` is included in the project files.
 It consists of two columns: `Month` (ranging from January 1949 to December 1960) and `Passengers` (the number of passengers in thousands).